tooevangelist/paysuper-docs/content/docs/payments/customization.md

 ## Localization

-The Checkout Form is localized for 2 languages with 10 more translations coming soon.
+The Checkout Form is localized to 2 languages with 10 more translations coming soon.

-You can choose the complete set of supported languages for the project and products descriptions on the Project Settings page.
+You can choose the complete set of supported languages for the project and products descriptions on the Project Settings page in your PaySuper Dashboard.

-## Prefilling user data
+## Prefilling customer data

-Boost your paying conversion rate with pre-filled payment form with user's name and email.
-Generate a Token to encrypt all required information about the user intent to pay.
+Boost your payment conversion rate with a payment form pre-filled with your customer's name and email.
+To have the payment form prefilled, you can generate a token to encrypt all required information about your customer's intent to pay.

 ## Saving payment methods for future

-Store in PaySuper a user's billing address and a payment method data to prefill once the Checkout Form opened.
+PaySuper can securely store your customer's billing address and the payment method data to prefill the Checkout Form with.
+The customer has to agree for this to happen.

 ## Customizing theme